 Create Your Business Plan

-Order fulfillment is also an important factor to consider when creating a business plan.
-Ask yourself whether you'll maintain your own physical inventory and ship items yourself, or whether you'll use a solution like dropshipping, which can help grow your brand more quickly without as much upfront investment in inventory storage and management.
+Order fulfilment is also an important factor to consider when creating a business plan.
+Ask yourself whether you'll maintain your own physical inventory and ship items yourself or whether you'll use a solution like dropshipping, which can help to grow your brand more quickly without as much upfront investment in inventory storage and management.

 Choose Your Brand And Domain Names

 You'll need to choose a brand name for your business and register a domain for it before launching your online store.
 When choosing a brand name, aim for a relevant word or phrase that resonates with your target demographic.
-Make sure your name is unique, and, if you can do so naturally, include a high-ranking search term to improve your site's search engine optimization (SEO).
+Make sure your name is unique and, if you can do so naturally, include a high-ranking search term to improve your site's search engine optimisation (SEO).

 Stay clear of names which are similar to those of existing companies, which could result in potential legal trouble.
 If you're unsure whether the name you're considering is available for use, seek out legal counsel.

 Once you've completed the planning, you are ready to create your online store.
 This is a multistep process that includes much more than simply launching the shop.

 The first step in creating an online store is choosing an eCommerce platform to power it.
 Creating an online store by writing the code yourself is typically not practical.
 Even for those who have the technical skills to do it, building an online store could take weeks or months.